FredericoSilva015/recipe-book/README.md

 1.  **Add the Client.**

+    The client is necessary to run gatsby

     ```npm install -g gatsby-cli```

 1.  **Head into the App folder**

+    Current Folder where the APP is located

     ```cd fred-recipe-book```

 1.  **Start the developing**

+    Dev mode command, use this one to see the code or to develop

     ```gatsby develop```

 1.  **Or Build**

+    Build command, build the static site ready for production

     ```gatsby build```